 Secret Murder: Check.
-Something's "rotten in the state of Denmark" and we find out exactly what it is in Act I, Scene v – that's where we learn that the Old King Hamlet wasn't "stung" by a poisonous "serpent" like everyone thinks.
-Turns out, his snaky brother, Claudius poured poison in his ear while he was snoozing in his garden.
+Something's "rotten in the state of Denmark" (1.1) and we find out exactly what it is in Act I, Scene v —Old King Hamlet wasn't "stung" by a poisonous "serpent" after all.
+Turns out, his snaky brother Claudius poured poison in his ear while he was snoozing in his garden.
 (Yep, that's a biblical allusion to what goes down in the Garden of Eden alright.
 Check out "Symbols, Imagery, Allegory" for more on this.)
-What's worse, Claudius then helped himself to his dead brother's crown and his queen, Gertrude.
+What's worse, Claudius then helped himself not only to his dead brother's crown but also to his queen, Gertrude.

 Dramatic work: Check.
-Hamlet is a play alright.
+Hamlet is a definitely a play.

 Serious or somber theme: Check.
 Hamlet's distress over his father's death and his mother's "hasty" remarriage to his uncle has got our boy seriously depressed, which is why Hamlet runs around giving all those lengthy speeches about grief, death, and suicide.
 Plus, a ghost shows up and tells Hamlet to kill his uncle, who, it turns out, is responsible for murdering Hamlet's father.
 Sounds "serious and somber" to us.

 Hero is destined for destruction and downfall: Check.
 After all his deliberation about death, suicide, and the legitimacy of the ghost's demands, Hamlet finally acknowledges that his fate has been "shaped" by some "divinity" (5.2.2).
 Just before his duel with Laertes (the duel that will end Hamlet's life), Hamlet decides to give in to what he calls God's "providence" (5.2.35).
 Hmm.
-Sounds like another way of saying Hamlet gives in to something like fate, no?
+Sounds to us like another way of saying Hamlet gives in to fate.